davidjosearaujo/dissertation/docs/State of The Art.md

 >EAP-TLS is performed between the UE and the AUSF through the SEAF, which functions as a transparent EAP authenticator by forwarding EAP-TLS messages back and forth between the UE and the AUSF.

 >In EAP-TLS, **mutual authentication between a UE and a 5G network is obtained primarily based on the mutual trust of their public key certificates**

+# Private digital convergence

+## Private 5G networks
+3GPP describes **non-public networks (NPN)** as being "*intended for the sole use of a private entity such as an enterprise, and may be deployed in a variety of configurations, utilizing both virtual and physical element completely standalone networks, they may be hosted by a **public land mobile network (PLMN)**, or they may be offered as a slice of a PLMN*"

+As any 5G system, 5G NPN are composed of:
+- **User equipment (UE)**
+- 5G **accesses**
+	- Consisting of **next-generation NodeB (gNB)** units **connecting UE via a 5G new radio** (5G-NR) wireless interface
+- **5G core (5GC)**
+## Convergence and 5G
+With convergence, private industrial networking continues being a heterogeneous environment, but with common management and operation of all accesses as a single network, via a common 5G control plane and traffic aggregation entities.
+The 5GC control and data planes have the capability to serve other access technologies.
+In the scope of private deployments, potential 5GC shared services include:
+- **Unique IP** address management;
+- **Consistent traffic management** (e.g., routing, forwarding, inspection, policy enforcement, QoS handling, and reporting) across all access types;
+- Transversal slicing/virtual networking management;
+- Exposure to external entities as a single network.

+**Convergence in 5G** is achieved at the core **via functional entities placed at the 5G domain entrance**, which adapt access specific protocols to standard N2 interface control plane (CP) and N3 interface data plane (DP).
+The N1 interface, used to convey non-radio signaling between the UE and the 5GC, may not be supported by the terminal equipment, forcing the adaptation entities to handle it on behalf of the terminal

+A unified authentication framework was defined for 5G, where **5G authentication and key agreement** (5G-AKA) and **extensible authentication protocol (EAP) for the 3rd generation authentication and key agreemen**t (EAP-AKA’) are mandatory 5G primary authentication methods.

+That framework makes 5G-AKA procedure **suitable for both open and access-network agnostic scenarios**, relying on three authentication methods: 5G-AKA, EAP-AKA’, and EAP transport layer security (EAP-TLS)
+## Additional 5G Access nodes
+Besides gNB and next-generation e-NodeB (ng-eNB), for native 5G-NR and LTE accesses, respectively, the following four additional 5G access node types exist:
+- **Non-3GPP interworking function (N3IWF)**, which allows 5G capable terminals, supporting non-access stratum (NAS) to connect from untrusted WLAN or other accesses deployed by third-party entities, out of the scope of 5G network owner control.
+- Trusted non-3GPP gateway function (TNGF) and trusted WLAN interworking function (TWIF), aimed for trusted non-3GPP and WLAN accesses, but requiring the UE to have 3GPPcredentials and, for the first case, to support NAS.
+They are based on the tight coupling between a trusted access point and a gateway or interworking function.
+- **Wireline access gateway function (W-AGF)**, which **connects a wireline 5G access network (W-5GAN) to the 5GC network**.
+It is similar to the TNGF for 5G residential gateways (5G-RG) and the TWIF for fixed-network residential gateways (FN-RG) but considering the specific characteristics of fixed access networks. **5G-RG units support NAS signaling and authenticate themselves**, while FN-RG do not support 5G capabilities and do not have 3GPP credentials in this specific context.
 # [[Extensible Authentication Protocol|Understanding EAP Framework]]
 EAP uses the 802.1x standard as its authentication mechanism over a local area network or a wireless LAN (WLAN).
 There are three primary components of 802.1X authentication:
 - the user's wireless device;